In 2014, 82%

-The Master of Education (MEd) is a 30 credit hour program with two specializations: Educational Leadership (EL) and Integrated Curriculum and Instruction (ICI).
-Both specializations are approved for certification by the Association of Christian Schools International (ACSI).
+The Master of Education (MEd), a 30 credit hour program, has two specializations: Educational Leadership (EL) and Integrated Curriculum and Instruction (ICI).

 Pre-campus session: The pre-campus session begins with registration (February-April) and includes significant coursework within a variety of assignments: reading of texts and articles, writing, analysis, data gathering, and reflection.
 The intent of the pre-campus work is to give background to and prepare students for the on-campus session.

-On-campus session: The on-campus session consists of one intensive week per course on campus during which instructional activities are widely varied.
-This session occurs for three weeks late June through mid-July.
+On-campus session: The on-campus session consists of one intensive week per course on campus, i.e. late June through mid-July.
 Classes meet 8:30 am to 5:00 pm, Monday through Friday.

-Post-campus session: The post-campus session consists of projects, exams, research, or papers in which students apply what they are learning to their own school settings.
+Post-campus session: Students return home for the post-campus session and complete remaining course work such as projects, exams, research, or papers applying what has been learned to their own school settings.
 This session concludes on February 1.

 EDU 785 (EL) and EDU 790 (ICI) are capstone courses and conclude March 1 of the final year.